Monday, 07 August 2017

 Momentum will be performed by WAAPA’s 2nd Year Acting students in WAAPA’s Enright Theatre from Friday, 25 through to Thursday, 31 August at 7.30pm, with a matinee on Saturday, 26 August at 2.00pm.
 On Tuesday, 29 August there will be a post-show discussion, allowing the audience members to discover more about the process involved in creating the piece.

 “The themes, text and narratives in the show are student-generated, culled from their own lives and their imaginations,” says Paris.
-“The themes we centered around mostly were those of identity and loss.”
+“The themes we centred around mostly were those of identity and loss.”

 “So the piece is a deep dive into what is important to the students: their needs, their history and how it feeds their desires.
 Momentum weaves these narratives together, and the result is a group of young men and women telling their collective story, a story of passion, of familial and racial conflict, of longing, of loss, of love.”